Protein is king when your goal is to build muscle, which is why you need to use a high-quality supplement from the very start of your fitness journey.

 - A good amount of protein without high sugar and calories

-Whey protein is a complete protein which means it contains all nine essential amino acids that your body needs but can only get through your diet.
+Whey is a complete milk protein which means it contains all nine essential amino acids that your body needs but can only get through your diet.

 - Concentrate: The least processed protein powder contains fat and lactose and thus a lower protein concentration.